dducode/com.dducode.streams/README.md

 customStream.Add(deltaTime => Debug.Log(deltaTime));
 ```

-You can also lock a stream with a token, join it with another stream, reconnect to another base stream, and terminate it
+You can also join a stream with another stream, reconnect to another base stream, and terminate it